fioprotocol/fips/fip-00XX.md

 * Deployment considerations:
   * 25,000,000 FIO Tokens held by eosio are retired.
   * Allocate FIOPs to addresses [registered before program launch](#registrations-before-program-launch).
     * For FIO Addresses, FIOPs are [computed and recorded but not granted](#registrations-before-program-launch).
+Those FIOPs are reflected in *Total FIOPs in Circulation*.
   * Create first pool as part of deployment.

 # Backwards Compatibility